gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 ## The size of a texture is available to shaders.

-In WebGL1 if your shader needed to know the size of a texture you had to pass the size in uniform manaully.
+In WebGL1 if your shader needed to know the size of a texture you had to pass the size in uniform manually.
 In WebGL2 you can call

     vec2 size = textureSize(sampler, lod)